UniSite: The First Cross-Structure Dataset and Learning Framework for End-to-End Ligand Binding Site Detection: The Proposed Methodology

 \subsection{UniSite architecture}

 As illustrated in Figure~\ref{fig:model arch}, UniSite comprises three main components: (1) an encoder module that extracts residue-level representations $\mathcal{F}\in\mathbb{R}^{L\times d_{\text{model}}}$ of the protein; (2) a decoder module consisting of multiple Transformer decoder layers to generate embeddings of the $N$ predicted binding sites, and (3) a segmentation module which combines the residue-level representations and the decoder embeddings to produce the final predictions $\{(p_i, m_i)|m_i\in\{0,1\}^L\}_{i=1}^{N}$.
 This architecture maintains conciseness while demonstrating strong compatibility with existing protein representation methods.
 In our implementation, we construct two variants: UniSite-1D using only sequence encoding, and UniSite-3D incorporating both sequence and structural encoders. \paragraph{Sequence encoder.} The amino acid sequence encodes the primary information of a protein and serves as the fundamental input for the UniProt-centric binding site detection.
-First, an input embedding module generates the initial per-residue features through: (1) learnable embeddings for the 21 amino acid types (20 standard amino acids plus an "unknown" category); (2) sinusoidal positional embedding~\citep{attention2017} for residue indices; (3) pre-trained ESM-2~\citep{esm2021} protein embeddings.
-These combined features are then processed by a stack of Transformer encoder layers to capture residue-residue interactions and global sequence patterns. \paragraph{Structural encoder.} Protein structure serves as the most critical input for structure-based tasks, including ligand binding site detection.
+First, an input embedding module receives three inputs: (1) learnable embeddings for the 21 amino acid types (20 standard amino acids plus an "unknown" category); (2) sinusoidal positional embedding~\citep{attention2017} for residue indices; (3) pre-trained ESM-2~\citep{esm2021} protein embeddings.
+These three components are concatenated along the feature dimension, and subsequently processed by a 3-layer multilayer perceptron (MLP) to generate the initial per-residue features.
+Then a stack of Transformer encoder layers process the combined features to capture residue-residue interactions and global sequence patterns. \paragraph{Structural encoder.} Protein structure serves as the most critical input for structure-based tasks, including ligand binding site detection.
 Recent advances have proposed various structural feature extraction approaches, including hand-crafted algorithms~\citep{p2rank2018}, CNN-based methods~\citep{deeppocket2022, deepsite2017} and graph neural network approaches~\citep{equipocket2023, vnegnn2024}.
 To demonstrate the generality and effectiveness of our approach, we utilize GearNet-Edge~\citep{gearnet2023}, a standard E(3)-invariant GNN model, without introducing any custom architecture or specialized feature engineering.

 Given a protein $P$, the protein structure is represented as a residue-level relational graph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathcal{R})$, where $\mathcal{V}$ and $\mathcal{E}$ represent the set of nodes and edges respectively, and $\mathcal{R}$ is the set of edge types.
 Each node in the protein graph represents the alpha carbon of a residue, while sequential edges, radius edges and $K$-nearest neighbor edges are considered in the graph.
 Based on the defined protein graph, the node features are updated through the relational graph convolution layers~\citep{relationgraph2018} as follows: